XPrepOfficial/XBook/Letters & Documents/EPIIAA.md

 **COMPANY PROPRIETARY INFORMATION**

-This is to certify that I, the undersigned, have returned all personal property of Skcript (the "Company"), including, without limitation, all source code listings, books, manuals, records, models, drawings, reports, notes, contracts, lists, blueprints, and other documents and materials, Proprietary Information, and equipment furnished to or prepared by me in the course of or incident to my employment with the Company, and that I did not make or distribute any copies of the foregoing.
+This is to certify that I, the undersigned, have returned all personal property of XPrep (the "Company"), including, without limitation, all source code listings, books, manuals, records, models, drawings, reports, notes, contracts, lists, blueprints, and other documents and materials, Proprietary Information, and equipment furnished to or prepared by me in the course of or incident to my employment with the Company, and that I did not make or distƒribute any copies of the foregoing.